cjlanzo/RaidNotesTBC/README.md

 ## Known Issues

-* Instances like Black Temple won't load the correct boss due to skips.
-This will be addressed by the custom routing
 * Notes can be dragged off screen and it causes them to disappear.
 If you reload your UI it will reappear as a workaround for now